Personal life of Marvin Gaye: Birth and adoption of Marvin Gaye III

-Janis Gaye
+Jan Gaye

-Gaye met 17-year-old Janis Hunter (January 5, 1956 - December 3, 2022) in March 1973 while working on his Let's Get It On album with producer Ed Townsend.
+Gaye met 17-year-old Janis Hunter (January 5, 1956 - December 3, 2022) in March 1973, while working on his Let's Get It On album with producer Ed Townsend.
 Hunter was the child of jazz musician Slim Gaillard.
-Townsend's former girlfriend Barbara Hunter arrived in the studio with Janis that month.
-Janis's presence served as inspiration for Gaye during the making of the album.
+Barbara Hunter, Hunter's mother, arrived in the studio with Hunter that month.
+Hunter's presence served as inspiration for Gaye during the making of the album.
 After their first date, Gaye was inspired to record the composition, "If I Should Die Tonight".
 The couple later moved in together, first to Gaye's one-room apartment outside Hollywood and then at Topanga Canyon.
-During Gaye's 1974 concert tour, he performed the ballad, "Jan", to his new love.
-Janis first received public notice when she was featured with Marvin on a November 1974 issue of Ebony.
+During Gaye's 1974 concert tour, he performed the ballad "Jan" to his new love.
+Hunter first received public notice when she was featured with Marvin on a November 1974 issue of Ebony.

-On September 4, 1974, the couple welcomed their first-born, daughter Nona, in Los Angeles.
-Son Frankie Christian followed a year later on November 16, 1975, a day before Marvin III's and his namesake uncle's birthday.
-After Gaye's divorce to Gordy was finalized, Gaye married Janis in October 1977 in New Orleans.
-It was alleged Gaye married her due to concurrent tax issues, but Janis would contend they married after surviving a car accident.
-Janis later stated Gaye sometimes coerced her into having relationships with other men.
+On September 4, 1974, the couple welcomed their firstborn, daughter Nona Aisha, in Los Angeles.
+Son Frankie Christian followed a year later on November 16, 1975, a day between Marvin III's and his namesake uncle's birthday.
+After Gaye's divorce to Gordy was finalized, Gaye married Hunter in October 1977 in New Orleans.
+It was alleged Gaye married her due to concurrent tax issues, but Hunter would contend they married after surviving a car accident.
+Hunter later stated Gaye sometimes coerced her into having sexual relationships with other men.
 The contents of Gaye's 1976 album, I Want You, was heavily inspired by Gaye and Hunter's torrid affair.
 Author Michael Eric Dyson stated that their relationship in inspiration to the creation of I Want You was "nearly palpable in the sensual textures that are the album's aural and lyrical signature".

-Their "open" marriage, domestic abuse and the couple's drug dependence became too disastrous and Janis filed for legal separation in 1979.
-Janis later admitted she went "back and forth across the ocean, around and around, just chasing this relationship that never worked, but I wasn't willing to give up and neither was he."
-Despite divorcing in February 1981, the former couple kept in touch and tried to renew a relationship during Gaye's final tour only to separate after another argument, having their final conversations by phone prior to Gaye's death.
+Their open marriage, domestic abuse and drug dependence became disastrous and Hunter filed for legal separation in 1979.
+Hunter later admitted she went "back and forth across the ocean, around and around, just chasing this relationship that never worked, but I wasn't willing to give up and neither was he."
+Despite divorcing in November 1982, the former couple kept in touch and tried to renew a relationship during Gaye's final tour only to separate after another argument, having their final conversations by phone prior to Gaye's death.
 In 1997, Nona Gaye had a son, Nolan Pentz.
-Jan Gaye died on December 3, 2022, at her home in Rhode Island, at the age of 66.
+Janis Gaye died on December 3, 2022, at her home in Rhode Island, at the age of 66.